Virgula0/nmap-harvester/README.md

 To address this, this project proposes a machine learning-based approach for identifying TCP port scans initiated by `NMAP`.

+The model will detect the following TCP attack types: `normal TCP scan`, `Stealth Scan`, `FIN Scan`, `NULL Scan`, `XMAS Scan`.

 How the `interceptor.py` collects all TCP flags can be summered in the following scheme.

 <img src="docs/images/attacks.png" alt="Description of the image">

-All this attack data are collected by the `interceptor.py` which listens for coming connection on a specific ip address.
+All this attack data are collected by the `interceptor.py` (monitor) which listens for coming connection on a specific ip address.

 In the project the following files have the described functions: